Zynh0722/dungeon-world/src/pages/gming/advanced_delving.md

 Changing the GM’s agenda or principles is one of the biggest changes you can make to the game.
 Changing these areas will likely require changes throughout the rest of the game, plus playtesting to nail it all down.

-Play to find out what happens is the least changeable part of the GM’s agenda.
+**Play to find out what happens** is the least changeable part of the GM’s agenda.
 Other options, like “play towards your set plot” or “play to challenge the players’ skills” will be resisted pretty strongly by the other rules.
 The moves give the players abilities that can change the course of an planned adventure quite quickly; if you’re not playing to find out what happens you’ll have to resist the moves at every step or rewrite many of them.

-Fill the characters’ lives with adventure could be rephrased, but it’s hard to really change.
+**Fill the characters’ lives with adventure** could be rephrased, but it’s hard to really change.
 “Fill the characters’ lives with intrigue” might work, but intrigue just seems like a type of adventure.
 Removing this agenda entirely will require major reworking since the move structure is based on this.
 The effects of a miss and the GM’s soft moves are all there to create a life of adventure.

-Portraying a fantastic world is maybe the easiest to change but it still requires considerable rewriting of the class moves.
+**Portraying a fantastic world** is maybe the easiest to change but it still requires considerable rewriting of the class moves.
 A historical world, a grim world, or a utopian world are all possible, but you’ll need to carefully rethink many moves.
 A historical world will require magic, equipment, and several other sections to be nearly entirely rewritten or removed.
 A grim world can only survive if the players’ moves come with darker costs.
 A utopian world won’t need many of the moves as written.
 Still, this is the easiest part of the agenda to change, since it requires changing the moves, not the basic structures of the game.

-The GM’s principles are more mutable than the agenda but still can seriously change the game with only minor modifications.
-Address the characters, not the players; Make your move, but misdirect; Never speak the name of your move; Begin and end with the fiction; and Be a fan of the characters are the most important principles.
+The GM’s principles are more mutable than the agenda but still can seriously change the game with only minor modifications. **Address the characters, not the players; Make your move, but misdirect; Never speak the name of your move; Begin and end with the fiction;** and **Be a fan of the characters** are the most important principles.
 Without these the conversation of play and the use of moves is likely to break down.

-Embrace the fantastic; Give every monster life; Name every person; Think Dangerous; and Give them something to work towards are key to the spirit of Dungeon World and fantasy exploration.
+**Embrace the fantastic; Give every monster life; Name every person; Think Dangerous;** and **Give them something to work towards** are key to the spirit of Dungeon World and fantasy exploration.
 These are changeable, but they amount to changing the setting of the game.
 If you want to change any of these, you may have to make changes to all of them.

-Leave Blanks; Sometimes, let them decide; and Ask questions and use the answers are important to running Dungeon World well.
+**Leave Blanks; Sometimes, let them decide;** and **Ask questions and use the answers** are important to running Dungeon World well.
 They also apply to many other games in the same style.
 The game will be diminished without them, but the conversation of play will continue.
 These are also some of the most portable principles, applicable to many other games.
 They may even work in games with very different play styles.

-An additional principle that some people prefer to add is Test their bonds.
+An additional principle that some people prefer to add is **Test their bonds**.
 This principle is entirely compatible with the others and with all the moves, but it changes the focus of the game somewhat.
 Fronts need to be rethought to work fully with this, and you might need to add moves that speak to it.
 ## Monsters

 The easiest place to modify monsters is in the questions used to create them.
 The simplest changes have to do with adjusting lethality or randomness to your liking.